-College and Career Prep - Instructor: Mrs. Craig - Course is Intended to better prepare the student for college or their future career, academically and spiritually.
-On a weekly schedule, students apply for scholarships, take a portion of a practice ACT test, read and discuss the Biblical guide, Welcome to College.
+Careers & College Prep - 10th-12th Grade - Instructor: Mrs. Lawler Intended to better prepare the student for college or their future career, academically and spiritually.
+On a weekly schedule, students apply for scholarships, take a portion of a practice ACT test, read and discuss the biblical guide, Welcome to College.
 Students also have the opportunity to hear persons from various career clusters and to closely inspect a broad spectrum of career opportunities.
-Students also receive guidance in preparing a college resume, completing college applications and FAFSA application, preparing scholarship applications.
+Students also receive guidance in preparing a college resume, completing college applications, FAFSA application, and preparing scholarship applications.

-Spanish I - Instructor: Mr. White This introductory course cleverly integrates fun and engaging activities designed to develop essential listening and practical conversational skills.
+Spanish I - 9th-12th Grade - Instructor: Mrs. Colvin This introductory course cleverly integrates fun and engaging activities designed to develop essential listening and practical conversational skills.
 Students will learn to speak, read, write and understand basic Spanish.
 The student will connect with the fundamental elements of the Hispanic cultural context.
 A highlight in this course is the use of the Bible as a powerful structural learning tool; moreover, Spanish praise and worship songs are also used to better achieve Spanish language proficiency.

-Spanish II - Prerequisite: Spanish I - Instructor: Mr. White This course is a continuation of Spanish I. It focuses on the progressive development of listening, speaking, reading, and writing skills.
+Spanish II - 10th-12th Grade - Prerequisite: Spanish I - Instructor: Mrs. Colvin This course is a continuation of Spanish I. It focuses on the progressive development of listening, speaking, reading, and writing skills.
 The course presents a more complex structure and awareness of the Hispanic culture.
 Continuous effort to use the target language is essential and active participation is a must.
 Upon completion, students should be able to comprehend and respond with increasing proficiency and gain valuable skills to be useful in the Kingdom of God.

-Speech - Instructor: Mrs. Craig This course introduces students to the world of public speaking, and is designed to help students become more effective communicators.
+Speech - 9th-12th Grade - Instructor: Mrs. Reynolds This course introduces students to the world of public speaking, and is designed to help students become more effective communicators.
 Students will examine different aspects of communication, including: communication process, verbal/nonverbal communication, voice and diction, listening and evaluating, as well as interpersonal communication.
 The major presentations for this course include a demonstration speech, informative speech, and persuasive speech.